Soumi-GhoshN/jcms.github.io/_upcomingposts/2023-09-01-aleksander-glodkowski.markdown

 # September 30th, 2024: Aleksander Głódkowski

-On Friday, September 30th, 2024 from 11 am to 12 am we will host a seminar by **Aleksander Glodkowski** from **Wrocław University of Science and Technology**.
+On Monday, September 30th, 2024 from 11 am to 12 am we will host a seminar by **Aleksander Glodkowski** from **Wrocław University of Science and Technology**.

 ## Title